Get insider access

 4. Best Bluetooth Razer Headphones

 The Razer Barracuda Pro Wireless are the best Bluetooth Razer headphones we've tested.
 Unlike the Razer Kraken V3 Pro Wireless, they're hybrid casual and gaming headphones, giving you the best of both worlds without sacrificing features.
 In addition to Bluetooth, they come with a low-latency wireless dongle.
-This setup also lets you stay connected to your console and smartphone simultaneously.
+This setup lets you stay connected to your console and smartphone simultaneously.
 Their comfortable fit is suitable for long gaming marathons or days on the road, thanks to their powerful ANC system that blocks out a great amount of ambient noise around you.
 With their ANC on, they last over 34 hours continuously.

 Try the Razer Hammerhead Pro HyperSpeed True Wireless for a portable in-ear option.
-You can connect via Bluetooth and a wireless dongle so you can use them with your device, PC, and PlayStation.
+You can connect via Bluetooth and a wireless dongle, so you can use them with your device, PC, and PlayStation.
 Their ANC performs similarly for suppressing low-pitched rumbles but isolates high-pitched noise worse than the Barracuda Pro.
 You'll also deal with significantly shorter continuous battery life, so the over-ears are better if you anticipate lengthy game and music sessions.

 See our review